January, 23rd 2023

 SIGNS AND SYMPTOMS

-The symptoms of norovirus infection usually develop within 48 to 72 hours but can start as soon as 12 hours after being exposed to the virus.
+The incubation period for norovirus infections is 12 – 48 hours, but symptoms usually appear within hours and can begin as soon as 12 hours after being exposed to the virus.

 RESERVOIR AND TRANSMISSION

-The transmission route for norovirus is through close person-to-person contact with infected persons, contaminated food or water, or contaminated surfaces or objects.
-The mode of transmission is fecal-oral.
-This usually happens by:
+Human feces and vomit are the primary reservoirs for norovirus.
+Norovirus spreads through close contact with infected people, contaminated food or water, or contaminated surfaces or objects.

-It is possible for norovirus to spread through ingestion of aerosolized vomit but there is no evidence showing that people can get infected by breathing in the virus.
+Although norovirus can spread through the ingestion of aerosolized vomit, there is no evidence that people can become infected.